 Most westerly UEFA games (excluding European/South American Cup)

-The longest possible journeys
+Longest possible journeys

-Confine the search to clubs who have competed in UEFA competitions and the longest possible would be a 8,046km trip for a game between Sibir Novosibirsk and Tenerife – another side from the Canaries who are even further west than Las Palmas, though not as far south – but even more arduous journeys could theoretically happen.
+Confine the search to clubs who have participated in UEFA competitions and the longest possible would be a 8,046km trip for a game between Sibir Novosibirsk and Tenerife – another side from the Canaries who are even further west than Las Palmas, though not as far south – but even more arduous journeys could theoretically happen.

 Luch-Energiya Vladivostok spent three seasons in the Russian top flight from 2006 to 2008; their Dynamo Stadium is 100m from the Sea of Japan.
-A theoretical game between Luch-Energiya and Tenerife would involve an 11,460km trip each way.
+A theoretical game between Luch-Energiya and Tenerife would require an 11,460km trip each way.

-Santa Clara's base in the Azores is a long way west, but the situation in France is even more startling, given that sides from Mayotte, Reunion, Guadeloupe, Martinique and French Guyana could all theoretically qualify for European competition as French Cup winners.
+Santa Clara's base in the Azores is a long way west, but the situation in France is even more startling, given that sides from Mayotte, Reunion, Guadeloupe, Martinique and French Guyana can all theoretically qualify for European competition as French Cup winners.